andreignatius/ai-context-system/backtester-app/README.md

 > **🚀 Live:** [quant-backtester.streamlit.app](https://quant-backtester.streamlit.app)
 > An AI quant backtester that's **honest about the three ways backtests lie** — look-ahead, overfitting, and costs — not just plausible-looking code.

 Describe a strategy or a money question in plain English.
-The system writes the strategy, runs it **point-in-time** (look-ahead is structurally impossible), grades it against a **known-correct baseline**, and lets you **stress-test it out-of-sample** — net of transaction costs.
+The system writes the strategy, runs it **point-in-time** (look-ahead is structurally impossible), and lets you **stress-test it out-of-sample** — net of transaction costs.
+The *coder* behind it is graded against **known-correct baselines** by an offline eval suite (the "ruler"); a live run itself is checked for **soundness, not graded** per-request — and the app says so plainly.

 The domain port of a multi-agent [code-builder](../README.md): same orchestrator → coder → self-healing judge skeleton, retargeted from "make the tests pass" to "produce an *honest* backtest."